COVID-19 updates and information

 How movement of students, staff, and parents will be managed to avoid close contact and/or mixing of cohorts.

 A staggering drop off and pick up time is implemented for all students on campus.
-Parents drop off students' curbside and remain in their vehicles during the transition.
+Parents or caregivers who are part of the family inner circle drop off students' curbside and remain in their vehicles during the transition.
+At this time there is no authorization of third party transportation services under any circumstance, this includes but isn't limited to school buses, Uber, or child-friendly transportation.
 The parking lot opens to the classrooms and students go directly from the car into their classroom for their learning block.
 There is a one-direction flow of foot traffic to the restroom and back to class if needed.
 Parents are not permitted on campus.

 How CDPH face covering requirements will be satisfied and monitored.